Boellis/prehab/README.md

 - View aggregated rating and features
 - Retrieve specific or list of exercises
 - Search and filter by difficulty, description, title, favorites, and saves
-- Full REST API with Swagger docs  and ReDoc
+- Full REST API with Swagger UI  and ReDoc
 - Migration pipleine for Java H2 to Python SQLite
+- Video uploads for exercises (stored in Firebase Cloud Storage)
+- Admin Dashboard with:
+   - Data source toggling (local vs. cloud)
+   - Data migration from SQLite to Firestore
+   - CSV upload functionality (to process multiple CSVs from Java backend migration)

 ---